-Macquarie's CLF allocation for half year ended 30 September 2019 is \$8,400 million, which is reflected in the disclosure template under 'Alternative Liquid Assets (ALA)'.
-Note the disclosed balance of \$7,978 million reflects the required 'open-repo' of internal self-securitised RMBS with the RBA (which increases cash balances in the Exchange Settlement Account (ESA) with the RBA but is considered an ongoing 'utilisation' of the CLF).
+Macquarie's CLF allocation for calendar year 2020 is \$8,500 million, which is reflected in the disclosure template under 'Alternative Liquid Assets (ALA)'.
+Note the disclosed balance of \$8,044 million reflects the required 'open-repo' of internal self-securitised RMBS with the RBA (which increases cash balances in the Exchange Settlement Account (ESA) with the RBA but is considered an ongoing 'utilisation' of the CLF).
+On 19 March 2020, the RBA announced that it was establishing a Term Funding Facility (TFF) that would offer authorised deposit taking institutions (ADIs) three year funding at a rate of 0.25% per annum in response to COVID-19.
+As at 31 March 2020, MBL (being an ADI) has an allowance of \$1.9 billion.
+MBL has not included the TFF in its LCR or NSFR for the March quarter.